orey/papers/docs/research/about-ml.md

 In a certain way, a CNN is a specific architecture of treatments used for a specific purpose which is image classification.
 We see that the part of the neural network is decreasing to the benefit of more classic processing (filtering and subsampling).

+This enforces the vision that the more we know the data we are talking about, the more we can create relevant simulation programs.

 -----

 ## Bibliography